-- Help you to control your mind, especially when meditating effectively.
+- Help you to control your mind, especially when you start meditating.

 - Get into focus with the right state of mind

-- Use sound symbolism to link to the desired effect
+- Use symbolism to link to the desired effect

-For example, if you chant a mantra “Ram Ram Ram” in a monotone voice, this chanting bores the mind and it will fall asleep while opening the unconscious mind.
+For example, if you chant a mantra “Ram Ram Ram” in a monotone voice, this chanting bores the mind and it will fall asleep while opening the subconscious mind.

 How Mantras Work

 You need 3 things for a Mantra: the word, the meaning and the sound.